MooersLab/writingContract/README.md

 ## WRITER CONTRACT Number 24

 This agreement starts August 1, 2021 (the “effective date”) and will end on October 1, 2021.
-The agreement is between Blaine Mooers (Contractor) and XXXXX XXXXXXX (Mentor).
+The agreement is between ZZZZZZ ZZZZZZZ (Contractor) and XXXXX XXXXXXX (Mentor).
 The Contractor must do A-C each weekday while meeting conditions D-G. The goal is to make steady progress on two writing projects a day.
 This is hard, especially during a pandemic while serving as a core lab director, teaching, serving on a NIH study section, and serving on several internal and external committees.

 The Contractor is required to do the following writing tasks per day.
 The Contractor may do `windfall' writing outside of these writing blocks on the same or other projects.
 The designated blocks of time in A-B do not need to be adjacent.